Analysis of Crowdsourced Sampling Strategies for HodgeRank with Sparse Random Graphs: Related Work

 \subsection{Crowdsourcing}

 The term ``crowdsourcing" is a portmanteau of ``crowd" and ``outsourcing".
 It is distinguished from outsourcing in that the work comes from an undefined public rather than being commissioned from a specific, named group.
-Crowdsourcing has benefits including time-efficiency and low monetary costs.
-Among various crowdsourcing platforms, Amazon's Mechanical Turk (\href{https://www.mturk.com}{MTurk}) is probably the most popular one, which provides a marketplace for a variety of tasks, and anyone who wishes to seek help from the Internet crowd can post their task requests on the website.
-Besides, \href{http://www.innocentive.com/}{Innocentive} enables organizations to engage diverse innovation communities such as employees, partners, or customers to rapidly generate novel ideas and innovative solutions to challenging research and development problems. \href{http://crowdflower.com/}{CrowdFlower}'s expertise is in harnessing the Internet crowd to provide a wide range of enterprise solutions, taking complicated projects and breaking them down into small, simple tasks, which are then completed by individual contributors.
-Most recently, \href{http://www.crowdrank.net/}{CrowdRank} develops an innovative platform that draws on the over 3 million community votes already cast to bring the crowdsourcing revolution to rankings via a novel pairwise ranking methodology that avoids the tedium of asking community members to rank every item in a category.
-In addition, \href{http://www.allourideas.org/}{Allourideas} provides us a free and open-source website that allows groups all over the world to create and use pairwise wiki surveys.
+The benefits of crowdsourcing include time-efficiency and low monetary costs.
+Among various crowdsourcing platforms, Amazon's Mechanical Turk (\href{https://www.mturk.com}{MTurk}) is probably the most popular and provides a marketplace for a variety of tasks; anyone seeking help from the Internet crowd can post their task requests to the website.
+Another platform, \href{http://www.innocentive.com/}{Innocentive}, enables organizations to engage diverse innovation communities such as employees, partners, or customers to rapidly generate novel ideas and innovative solutions to challenging research and development problems. \href{http://crowdflower.com/}{CrowdFlower}'s expertise is in harnessing the Internet crowd to provide a wide range of enterprise solutions, taking complicated projects and dividing them into smaller, simpler tasks, which are then completed by individual contributors. \href{http://www.crowdrank.net/}{CrowdRank} is an innovative platform that draws on the over 3 million community votes already cast to bring the crowdsourcing revolution to rankings via a novel pairwise ranking methodology that avoids the tedium of asking community members to rank every item in a category.
+In addition, \href{http://www.allourideas.org/}{Allourideas} provides a free and open-source website that allows groups all over the world to create and use pairwise wiki surveys.
 Respondents can either participate in a pairwise wiki survey or add new items that are then presented to future respondents.